Patriots get even richer, as they're expected to sign Pro Bowl cornerback Stephon Gilmore

 The New England Patriots brought a Lombardi Trophy and the fifth-most cap space in the NFL to free agency this offseason.

 The rich are indeed getting richer.
 Former Buffalo Bills cornerback Stephon Gilmore is expected to sign with the defending champion Patriots, according to ESPN’s Adam Schefter.
+NFL Network’s Ian Rapoport said Gilmore’s deal will be for more than $14 million per season.
 Contracts can’t become official until Thursday afternoon.

 The Patriots will probably lose cornerback Logan Ryan in free agency, but Gilmore should be an upgrade.
 Many people had Gilmore or A.J.
 Bouye of the Houston Texans listed as the top cornerback available in free agency.
 And the Patriots landed Gilmore.